Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 -- Select all fields from every record in people.
 SELECT * FROM people;

--- Select all fields from every record in people who are greater than 5.
+-- Select all fields from every record in people who are greater than 5 (age is a column on the people table).
 SELECT * FROM people
     WHERE age > 5;